ykatsu111/mesh_N03/README.md

   - lats: 2-dimensional array presents the grid points for latitude axis
   - data: 2-dimensional array present land (=1) and sea (=0)

-  If you do not have the mask data, an array filled with 1 can be assigned as the data field.
-  If so, note that you should not use the nearest neighbor algorithm (set --disable-nearest).

   ### -l AdminLevel, --level AdminLevel

   the administrative level,